Can I work with a counselor virtually?

-Virtual Drop-in counseling is available for immediate needs and connection to services.
+Urgent Counseling is available for immediate needs and connection to services.
 You can talk with a counselor to gain confidential support and pursue a plan for on-going counseling, either short-term on campus, or long-term in the NYC community.
 You will be asked to check in with your NYU ID and fill out some paperwork to let us know who you are and what we can help you with.
-The wait to see a counselor can range from 5 minutes to 30 minutes, and each session averages about 20-30 minutes.
+The wait to meet a counselor can range from 5 minutes to 30 minutes, and each session averages about 20-30 minutes.

 Is psychiatric treatment available at the SHC?